 We began Phase II of the strategy in November 2017.
-This phase is about simplifying the business utilizing our 80/20 process, improving our operational excellence, and ramping the growth engine by investing in new product development and a digital platform to grow profitably.
+This phase utilizes our 80/20 process which focuses on business simplification, improving our operational excellence, and ramping the growth engine by investing in new product development and a digital platform to grow profitably.
 Investment in R&D will advance our smart hoist technology and enhance our customers' digital experience so we can capitalize on the automation megatrend.
-We expect to double R&D expenditures by fiscal 2021 from fiscal 2017 levels, including approximately \$5 million related to STAHL.
-Research and development costs were \$13,491,000, \$13,617,000, and \$10,482,000 in fiscal years 2019, 2018, and 2017, respectively.
+Research and development costs were \$11,310,000, \$13,491,000, and \$13,617,000 in fiscal years 2020, 2019, and 2018, respectively.

-In addition to restructuring our organization to simplify how we do business, we have divested three businesses, which were not a fit with our product offerings and strategy.
-In March 2019, the Company announced that it had completed the divestiture of these three businesses that it had identified as not being core to its growth strategy through its simplification process.
+In addition to restructuring our organization to simplify our business, we identified three businesses in our portfolio that were not a fit with our product offerings and strategy.
+By March 2019, the Company had completed the divestiture of these three businesses.
 The Tire Shredder business was sold in December 2018.
 The remaining two businesses, which were sold in February 2019, included Crane Equipment and Service, Inc. and Stahlhammer Bommern GmbH.
+During fiscal 2020, the Company reduced its manufacturing footprint by completing the closure of one manufacturing facility in Ohio and began consolidation of its remaining facility in Ohio into our remaining U.S. facilities.
+Similarly, one of our manufacturing facilities in China was closed during fiscal 2020 and its operations were consolidated into our other manufacturing facility in China.

 Phase III of the strategy is centered on evolving the business model including optimizing our current product portfolio as well as pursuing acquisitions to advance our transformation into a leading industrial technology company.
 Our acquisitions of Magnetek, Inc. and STAHL and our efforts to leverage their technology are well aligned with our transformation efforts.
 We have demonstrated our ability to acquire companies and achieve significant synergies and growth.
-We will look for acquisitions in the material handling and motion control markets.
-We believe the automation megatrend will provide a deep pipeline of attractive, high margin companies that will continue to transform us.
+As we begin Phase III of our strategy, we will look for acquisitions that advance our position as a "lifting specialist" or further our technology in "smart movement".